New Ecofood@Mandai Development Offers Tailored Food Factory Spaces In The North

 As Singapore continues to grow its food resilience strategy, developments like EcoFood@Mandai will play a role in enabling innovation, scale, and specialisation in food production.
 From central kitchens to cold storage operators, the development caters to the varied needs of modern food businesses.

-With purchase-only units and the infrastructure to support everything from commercial kitchen setups to cold room Singapore installations, EcoFood@Mandai is poised to become a key destination for F&B enterprises seeking to build a long-term footprint in the north.

-One example might be a commercial kitchen operator preparing frozen meals for retail and delivery.
-Another may be a beverage start-up requiring controlled temperature zones for bottling and mixing.
-By purchasing space at EcoFood@Mandai, these businesses gain ownership over their premises while enjoying shared access to vehicle loading bays, high floor loading capacities, and waste management systems-features that are essential to food factory operations.

-With purchase-only units and the infrastructure to support everything from commercial kitchen setups to cold room Singapore installations, EcoFood@Mandai is poised to become a key destination for F&B enterprises seeking to build a long-term footprint in the north.
+With purchase-only units and the infrastructure to support everything from commercial kitchen setups to cold room Singapore installations, EcoFood@Mandai is poised to become a key destination for F&B enterprises seeking to build a long-term footprint in the north: #EcoFood@Mandai

 Legal Disclaimer: